 Overnight: Swakopmund | Breakfast x 2

 Swakopmund – Spitzkoppe.
 We leave coastal Swakopmund today and head into the Damaraland region to Spitzkoppe.
 Here we see the incredibly well-preserved bushmen paintings and admire the spectacular rock formations reaching 1800 meters above sea level.
-We witness the rock color transformation as the sun moves across the sky, a sight worth seeing particularly at sunrise and sunset.
+We witness the rock colour transformation as the sun moves across the sky, a sight worth seeing particularly at sunrise and sunset.
 Our campsite is at the base of the mountain, where we can enjoy this view with a refreshing drink.

 Overnight: Spitzkoppe | Breakfast, Lunch, Dinner

 Spitzkoppe – Estosha National Park.
 We spend the next two days exploring Etosha National Park.
-Dominated by a salt pan, this incredible 20,000 square kilometer reserve is home to an abundance of animals and the pan has specially managed watering holes where animals gather to relieve their thirst.
+Dominated by a salt pan, this incredible 20,000 square kilometre reserve is home to an abundance of animals and the pan has specially managed watering holes where animals gather to relieve their thirst.

 Our itinerary for the next two days is flexible depending on the condition and the location of wildlife.
 We’ll enjoy a short game drive on day 9 before we settle into a campsite by a floodlit watering hole on our first night.
 Here we may be lucky enough to see elephants, giraffe, hyenas and even lions.